The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 • Michel Berthelemy, Senior Strategic Policy Advisor, OECD/NEA

-• Kornelia Kwapisz, WiN Polska/OSGE, PL
+• Kornelia Kwapisz, WiN Polska, PL

 • Ximena Vasquez-Maignan, White Case, ES